 Long, Deep, Wild and Free

-Opening Day for Whistler Blackcomb has been set, so mark your calendar for Thursday, November 23.
+The target opening Day for Whistler Blackcomb is set, so mark your calendar for Thursday, November 23 (subject to change).
 This is the beginning of one of the longest ski and ride seasons in North America, as Whistler Blackcomb anticipates staying open until late May 2024.

 Whistler is the place to connect with your inner thrill-seeker, the birthplace of go big or go home.
 The countdown to winter fun has begun, and Whistler’s ready to embrace it all.
 Don’t miss another winter, come join us in the mountains.